goodwi27/linking/README.md

 # linking
 Simulations and IRT linking for three or more tests of the same construct

-This repository contains files for a stats/methods grant application to develop open-access tools for researchers to link assessments, via IRT and traditional equating procedures.
+This repository contains open-access tools for researchers to link assessments of the same construct.
+It includes R scripts with simulations to detect DIF on one item, and linking via IRT approaches.
+It will eventually contain scripts for linking with traditional equating/scaling procedures.